-Is my dog or cat in pain?
+Is my cat, dog, or rabbit in pain?
 If my dog’s tail keeps wagging, and my cat keeps purring, can it really be time?

-No one really knows the right moment to decide upon euthanasia.
-It is a very personal and difficult decision many pet owners face, unfortunately multiple times in a lifetime.
+No one really knows the right moment to decide on euthanasia.
+It is a very personal and difficult decision many pet owners face, unfortunately, multiple times in a lifetime.
 The answer is different for each person and each pet.

-My name is Dr. Goldie Rosen and I am the owner of a mobile veterinary practice that offers home pet euthanasia service.
-Euthanasia becomes an option to consider based on quality of life and evidence of progression of disease.
+My name is Dr. Goldie Rosen and I am the owner of a mobile veterinary practice that offers a home pet euthanasia service.
+Euthanasia becomes an option to consider based on the quality of life and evidence of progression of a disease.
 However, the pet owner must find peace in the decision and be ready to say that the time has come to say goodbye.
-Many conflicting emotions factor into the decision, including guilt, indecision and grief.
-In today’s economy, financial concerns also need to be considered.
+Many conflicting emotions factor into the decision, including guilt, indecision, and grief.
+Furthermore, financial concerns may also need to be considered.
 For most pet owners, it is overwhelming.

 How can a pet owner prepare for a pet’s euthanasia?
 Having a strong client/veterinarian relationship is critical.
 As soon as your pet is diagnosed with a terminal disease, that is the time to begin the conversation about medical options, prognosis, costs, and the signs to watch for that signal a decline in your pet’s quality of life.
 Many pets facing a terminal disease have good days and bad days.
 When the bad days begin to outnumber the good ones, the answer may become more evident.
-Additional indicators are sleeping most of the day, lack of control of bodily functions, vomiting, and/or inability to eat or drink.
+Additional clinical signs may include a pet sleeping most of the day, lack of control of bodily functions, vomiting, and/or inability to eat or drink.

 I can advise you on the progression of the disease and what to expect over time.
 The entire family can then discuss the options available and be better prepared for the final day, and more confident about the decision.

 I begin with a telephone consultation to discuss your pet's situation and explain the home pet euthanasia procedure in detail.
 Aftercare options are also discussed prior to the appointment.
 It is recommended that owners visit the website at www.petsabove.com so they have an opportunity to view the full collection of aftercare products.
 Clients may choose between a regular, communal cremation (no ashes returned), or private cremation (ashes returned in a burial/scattering urn).
-Alternatively clients may chose to purchase an upgraded urn which include a free engraving with your pet's name.
-At this time, the client and myself discuss the exact charge, as prices vary depending on the location of euthanasia, weight of the pet, and choice of aftercare.
-Acceptable methods of payment include Cash, E-Transfer, Visa, MasterCard or American Express.
+Alternatively, clients may choose to purchase an upgraded urn which includes a free engraving with your pet's name.
+At this time, the client and I discuss the exact charge, as prices vary depending on the location of euthanasia, the weight of the pet, and choice of aftercare.
+Acceptable methods of payment include Cash, E-Transfer, Visa or MasterCard.

 Overall, pets are living longer.
-Clients are more educated through online information.
-Owners are taking better care of their pets with annual examinations and preventative blood testing to diagnose and treat diseases in the early stages.
+Owners are more educated through online information, and they are taking better care of their pets.
+They take them for annual examinations and preventative blood testing to diagnose and treat diseases in the early stages.
 Medications are improving, as are diagnostic procedures.